BloodEko/Doorbell/README.md

 4. done!

 How to use:
+Give your users the permission doorbell.use
-/doorbell help - shows you all commands
+./doorbell help - shows you all commands
-/doorbell set - makes a button into a doorbell /doorbell disable - disables your doorbell
+./doorbell set - makes a button into a doorbell ./doorbell disable - disables your doorbell
-/doorbell info - shows information about the doorbell you're looking at or your own
+./doorbell info - shows information about the doorbell you're looking at or your own